riscv-steel/riscv-steel/docs/source/libsteel/index.md

 ## Introduction

-LibSteel is a header-only software library providing an API for controlling RISC-V Steel, making it easy to develop new software applications for it.
+LibSteel is a lightweight, header-only software library that provides a convenient API for controlling RISC-V Steel, making it easy to develop new software applications for it.

-To use LibSteel you only need to include a single header file, `libsteel.h`, in the source code of your application.
-For example:
+To integrate LibSteel into your project, simply include the `libsteel.h` header file in your application’s source code, as demonstrated in the example below:

 === "myapp.c"